CGCooke/Litus/README.md

 * -i , --inputFilePath  : Path to the input file
 * -o , --outputFilePath : Path to the output file

+An example usage of the script is as follows: 'python XYZ2LLH.py -i Data/Days/Narrabeen1/150319_030412.txt -o Data/Days/Narrabeen1/XYZ2LLH.csv'

 ### Filter.py

 Options: